 feature_mask (tensor or tuple of tensors, optional) – feature_mask defines a mask for the input, grouping features which should be ablated together. feature_mask should contain the same number of tensors as inputs.
 Each tensor should be the same size as the corresponding input or broadcastable to match the input tensor.
 Each tensor should contain integers in the range 0 to num_features - 1, and indices corresponding to the same feature should have the same value.
 Note that features within each input tensor are ablated independently (not across tensors).
 If the forward function returns a single scalar per batch, we enforce that the first dimension of each mask must be 1, since attributions are returned batch-wise rather than per example, so the attributions must correspond to the same features (indices) in each input example.
 If None, then a feature mask is constructed which assigns each scalar within a tensor as a separate feature, which is ablated independently.
 Default: None

 perturbations_per_eval (int, optional) – Allows ablation of multiple features to be processed simultaneously in one call to forward_fn.
 Each forward pass will contain a maximum of perturbations_per_eval * #examples samples.
 For DataParallel models, each batch is split among the available devices, so evaluations on each available device contain at most (perturbations_per_eval * #examples) / num_devices samples.
-If the forward function returns a single scalar per batch, perturbations_per_eval must be set to 1.
+If the forward function’s number of outputs does not change as the batch size grows (e.g. if it outputs a scalar value), you must set perturbations_per_eval to 1 and use a single feature mask to describe the features for all examples in the batch.
 Default: 1

 **kwargs (Any, optional) – Any additional arguments used by child classes of FeatureAblation (such as Occlusion) to construct ablations.
 These arguments are ignored when using FeatureAblation directly.
 Default: None